Exceptional Control Flow

 Create a child process

-• A parent process creates a new running child process by calling the fork function.
+- A parent process creates a new running child process by calling the

 For example

-• Shared files: When we run the example program, we notice that both parent and child print their output on the screen.
-The reason is that the child inherits all of the parent’s open files(stdout)
+Shared files: When we run the example program, we notice that both parent and child print their output on the screen.
+The reason is that the child inherits all of the parent’s open files(

 Practice Problem 8.2